 - Application Form: A file is created for the applicant once a complete application form is received and accompanied by the application fee. - \$75 Application Fee: This fee is nonrefundable. - Transcripts: Students are required to request and submit official sealed transcripts from each college and/or university attended, and have them sent directly to NCNM.
-Students who decide to enroll at National College of Natural Medicine must send an official copy from their undergraduate degreegranting institution to the Office of Admissions before starting the program, as well as the official transcripts fulfilling all prerequisite courses.
+Students who decide to enroll at NCNM must send an official copy from their undergraduate degree granting institution to the Office of Admissions before starting the program, as well as the official transcripts fulfilling all prerequisite courses.